top of page

 Fountain and promenade hall, built under Prince Regent Luitpold by the architect Max Littmann

-In 1913 Littmann built the Regentenbau on the right side of the Arcade Building.
-It is the most magnificent building in the complex and Kissingen's landmark.
+In 1913, Littmann completed the Regentenbau on the right side of the Arcade Building.
+It is the most magnificent structure in the complex and has become Bad Kissingen’s iconic landmark.

 Fränkische Saale mit Wandelhalle und Regentenbau